dznetubingen/GP2/README.md

 - annotate the vcf with vep and split the vep annotation with [bcftools +split-vep](https://samtools.github.io/bcftools/howtos/plugin.split-vep.html)
 - calculate CADD scores
 - calculate genotype counts in GP2 cohort
-4. Add CADD scores, genotype counts for each variant in GP2 cohort and AMP-PD cases, topmed freq as well as gnomAD freq and nhomalt (number of alternative homozygous)to vcf INFO
+4. Add CADD scores, genotype counts for each variant in GP2 cohort and AMP-PD cases, topmed freq as well as gnomAD freq and nhomalt (number of alternative homozygous) to vcf INFO for downstream filtering

-## Filtering (here [slivar](https://github.com/brentp/slivar) is used):
+** Filtering (here [slivar](https://github.com/brentp/slivar) is used):**
 5. Global filter by gnomAD_nhomalt < 5

 For each family (see [rule slivar_filter][https://github.com/dznetubingen/GP2/blob/710b391b1b57d3f335441d46370b5c1b3f8df7b2/rules/slivar_filter.smk] for the commands):